wedykej/CIS457-Group-Chat/README.md

 Clients can use special commands to interact with the chat, such as /list to see active users and /exit to leave the chat.

 Commands:
 /help: Displays a list of available commands.

 /list: Lists all active users in the chatroom.

 /exit: Exits the chatroom and disconnects the client from the server.

+I, Josh Wedyke, completed this assignment by myself